VicoPico/snowflake-study-flashcards-app/readme.md

 ## Features

-- Load questions by topic from
-  - A published Google Sheets CSV URL
-  - or local questions.json file (fallback)
+- Load questions by topic from a published Google Sheets CSV URL or local questions.json file (fallback)
 - Topic-based filtering
 - Shuffle questions automatically
 - Explanations for each answer